maximilianruesch/soro-s/generate-osm/README.md

 go build
 ./transform-osm
 ```
+Note that depending on the name of your file, you may need to use the CLI Flag `--input`.
+For further details see the CLI Flag reference down below.

-The final OSM file as well as the generated search indices will be in the folder `generate-osm/temp` and named `finalOsm.{xml,json}`.
+The final OSM file as well as the generated search indices will be in the folder `generate-osm` and named `finalOsm.{xml,json}` (if not specified otherwise via `--output`).

 Both generated files (OSM and JSON search indices) now have to be copied as by the following:
 1. OSM file: `/soro-s/resources/osm`